Freskoko/INF161_H23/project/README.md

 ***Please open me in markdown formatting (in vscode there is a button in the top right!)***

-This README explains issues met, decisons made, and features added, for the entire INF161 project this fall.
+This README pertains to the INF161 project this fall, in creating a model which can guess bike traffic across nygårdsbroen.

 # Data exploration:
 In figs, there are images presenting each of the coloums in the final data frame, plotted against the total amount of traffic.